 Available to All Users

-Join us for the newest collaboration of #AtomicAllies (ANS, NAYGN, U.S. WIN, and NEI)!
-This free panel discussion will feature some of the brightest stars of the industry sharing their keys to success.
+This panel discussion, a collaboration of #AtomicAllies (ANS, NAYGN, U.S. WIN, and NEI), featured some of the brightest stars of the industry sharing their keys to success.

-Rosemary Yeremian, an experienced professional with 25 years in the industry, recently published the book “Step Up: The Key to Succeeding in Male-Dominated Businesses.”
-Rosemary will share lessons from her book and moderate a panel discussion of fellow leaders around strategies and tactics to help women of these nuclear organizations succeed in their careers.
-They will share lessons learned, personal experiences, and informative anecdotes.
+Rosemary Yeremian, an experienced professional with 25 years in the industry, published the book “Step Up: The Key to Succeeding in Male-Dominated Businesses.”
+Rosemary shared lessons from her book and moderated a panel discussion of fellow leaders around strategies and tactics to help women of these nuclear organizations succeed in their careers.
+They shared lessons learned, personal experiences, and informative anecdotes.

-In addition to providing insights on how to move your career forward in nuclear energy, the panel will offer tools and resources to become one’s own brand ambassador and a more effective leader.
+In addition to providing insights on how to move your career forward in nuclear energy, the panel offered tools and resources to become your own brand ambassador and a more effective leader.